HRRLW/CSCI4521/Project_Proposal.md

 - **May 1-3**:
   - LSTM model implementation and training
-  - XGBoost model implementation and training
+  - Random Forest model implementation and training

 - **May 4-5**:
   - Model evaluation and comparison